 Notes on the Geography of Canada (B.C.): Saltspring Island

 Saltspring is the largest of the Canadian Gulf Islands, a group wedged between southeastern Vancouver island and the broad swath of Georgia Strait.
-By Canadian West Coast standards, it has a long agricultural history, but for almost 50 years it has had regular ferries to both Vancouver Island and the mainland, which means that it lies within commuting distance of both.
-Upshot: the island has become a microcosm of the almost universal problem of accommodating growth without destroying the qualities that attract newcomers.
+By Canadian West Coast standards, it has a long agricultural history, but since about 1950 it has had daily ferries to both Vancouver Island and the mainland, which means that it lies within commuting distance of both.
+Upshot: the island has become a microcosm of the common problem of accommodating growth without destroying the qualities that attract newcomers in the first place.

 There were homesteaders, too.
 Eventually they faced ruinous property taxes.
 In this case the Ruckle family transferred the property to the provincial government as a park, with the family retaining lifetime residency rights.

 A pretty typical contrast: coast forest and sheep pasture.
 The forest is all secondary or tertiary: century-old stumps suggest a more towering forest when the first European settlers came.

 Late summer pasture, with the glacially plucked leeslope of Mt.
 Maxwell in the background.
 The summit is another provincial park, thick with moss.

 The view from Mt.
 Maxwell toward Fulford Harbour, where the Victoria ferry docks.
 Although British Columbia generally adopted a cardinally oriented grid-survey system, it allowed for topographic variation.
 Here, a line of rectangular plots of arable land has been laid off across the lowland at the mountain's foot: none of the lines run north-south or east-west.

 The Vancouver ferry steaming into Long Harbour, a fine anchorage.
 With traffic like this coming half a dozen times daily, the island is hard-pressed to retain an agrarian character.